-Why is urine yellow?
+Why is my urine bright yellow?

-The proportion of waste products to water increases and the urine darkens, as less fluid is taken in.
-This also happens if more fluid is lost by other means such as sweating.
+The urine darkens as the concetration increases, because the body takes in less fluid.
+This also happens if fluid is lost by other means, such as sweating.

 What gives urine its healthy yellow color?

-Red blood cells are renewed in their millions every day, so old ones must be broken down.
-The urochrome by-product of this process ends up in the urine as a yellow color.
+Red blood cells are renewed in their millions every day, so the body needs to break down old cells.
+The urochrome from this process ends up in the urine as a yellow color.

-A red color in the urine has a number of causes.
+Red coloring in the urine has a number of causes.

 Harmless causes of redness in the urine include beetroot or blackberries in the diet.

-Medicines that alter the color of urine to brown include:
+Medicines that turn urine brown include:

-- Antipsychotic drugs such as chlorpromazine (Thorazine) and thioridazine (Mellaril)
+- antipsychotic drugs, such as chlorpromazine (Thorazine) and thioridazine (Mellaril)

 Deep purple urine

 A condition called porphyria causes urine to appear deep purple.

 The urine can turn green because of the following:

-- Drugs and other compounds containing phenol, such as promethazine used for allergy and nausea, and propofol, a drug used in anesthetics
+- drugs and other compounds containing phenol, such as promethazine, used for allergy and nausea, and propofol, a drug used in anesthetics

-- Other drugs, including the antidepressant amitriptyline, cimetidine, which reduces stomach acid, and the painkiller indomethacin
+- other drugs, including the antidepressant amitriptyline, cimetidine, which reduces stomach acid, and the painkiller indomethacin

-- Dyes, including indigo-blue, indigo carmine used in kidney tests, carbolic acid, and flavin derivatives
+- dyes, including indigo-blue, indigo carmine, used in kidney tests, carbolic acid, and flavin derivatives

-- Biliverdin, a bile pigment
+- biliverdin, a bile pigment

-- Infection with Pseudomonas bacteria
+- infection with Pseudomonas bacteria

-Methylene blue, a dye that has also been used as a drug, can produce a blue-green color to the urine.
+- Methylene blue, a dye that has also been used as a drug, can produce a blue-green color to the urine.

 Cloudy urine can signal a number of possible problems.
-For women, it could be due to vaginal discharge.
-Other changes that may cause cloudiness include:
+For women, it could be a result of vaginal discharge.

-- Kidney disease, including kidney stones
+- kidney disease, including kidney stones

 Kidney problems and excess protein can also make the urine foamy.
 Temporary foaminess is usually a result of an unsteady urine flow.
 If cloudiness in the urine lasts for more than a few days, a doctor should investigate the cause.